 An AP MLD always operates co-located with more than one non-MLD APs, one for each physical link, known as affiliated APs.
 Some behaviors of MLO require the use one or more of these affiliated APs’ stack components.
 In particular, the affiliated AP MLD upper MAC sublayer components support group addressed traffic, and traffic to or from any non-MLD non-AP STAs.
 The high-level structure of an AP MLD along with its affiliated APs is shown in Figure 4-29c.

-Figure 4-29c – High-level architecture for AP MLD with affiliated STAs
+Figure 4-29c – High-level architecture for AP MLD with affiliated APs

+The non-AP MLD reference model does not include any non-MLD upper MAC sublayers.
+A single Supplicant on the non-AP MLD manages the PKTSA, and multiple group key security associations (one set per link).
+The reference architecture is shown in Figure 4-29d.

+Figure 4-29d – High-level architecture for non-AP MLD with affiliated STAs

 The MLD Uupper MAC sublayer functions include: